Hostile Takeover

 After all, this would be about the right height for a worker drone.

-But there were background hunting processes automatically initialized if her systems detected a nearby drone.
+But she had hunting processes that would automatically initialize if her systems detected a nearby drone.

-And they were standing right in the middle of the spire of worker drone corpses, the lair where the disassemblers roosted between missions.
+And they were standing right in the middle of the spire of worker drone corpses, a lair where the disassembly drones roosted between missions.
 Not exactly a prime worker drone salvage spot.
 Even the barely sentient toasters weren’t that dumb.

 J operated based on a system of heuristics, a predictive world model.
 Theories competed to explain the data — an epistemic market, if you would.

-Another held that corporate anticipated her squad’s current troubles, and sent assistance — a new model, perhaps?
-J’s team wasn’t that far off-quota — J made sure of that.
-So they wouldn’t need an entire extra disassembler.
-So perhaps this was just a… miniature model.
+Another held that corporate anticipated her squad’s current troubles, and dispatched assistance.
+A specialized model, perhaps?
+J’s team wasn’t that far off-quota — J made sure of that — so they wouldn’t need an entire extra unit.
+Perhaps this was just a… miniaturized model?

 J wasn’t sure if she found it pathetic or adorable.